 Fukuoka is a prefecture in Kyushu, the southernmost main island of Japan.
 If you are planning to visit this wonderful area, then great!
 No doubt you are exploring breathtaking historical areas and sampling delicious local dishes.
-When you think of Fukuoka, ramen or yatai (food stalls) may spring to mind.
+When you think of Fukuoka, ramen or food stalls may initially spring to mind.
 However, when it’s time to buy some Japanese memoirs back to your friends and family, it might be difficult to bring back that hearty bowl of delicious Hakata ramen you had last night.

 This is why we are going to tell you about the most popular and delicious souvenirs, or “omiyage” in Japanese, that you can get in Fukuoka!
 Here are 40 fantastic ideas.

 The number one most popular Fukuoka souvenir is torimon, a type of steamed jam bun stuffed with a milk butter paste.
 The combination of a slightly sweet taste along with the sensation of your teeth sinking into the soft outer is heavenly!
 Definitely grab a bunch of these for sweet little treats when you arrive home.

-With a peculiar name literally meaning “Hakata woman,” but a quite adorably round appearance, this is also a popular gift.
+With a peculiar name literally meaning “Hakata person,” but a quite adorably round appearance, this is also a popular gift.
 The taste is a lightly sweet moist mix of egg, baumkuchen, and sweet bean jelly.

 This rice cracker is modeled after Hakata Niwaka, a type of comedic traditional performance in which performers wear Niwaka half-face masks.
 Some stores even offer a set of these in where you can get a mask along with the senbei.

 This funny Niwaka mask is what comedic traditional performers wear when they entertain and make jokes about local events and news.
 You can only see this performance at Hakata Dontaku Festival in May and the Hakata Gion Yamakasa festival in July, but if you get this mask you can relive the experience every day!
 If you have a chance to attend the festival or if you know someone who would appreciate his cultural mask, it might be the perfect gift for them.